 For a person with Alzheimer’s, symptoms are progressive and severe enough to cause impairment in daily function.
 In other words, if a CEO can no longer do his job because he’s lost the ability reason abstractly or multitask, he is experiencing “significant” cognitive impairment.

 How Do We Diagnose Alzheimer’s Disease?

 Diagnosing Alzheimer’s disease means that we must first eliminate other potential causes of cognitive decline.
-50 percent of people with mild cognitive impairment (MCI) will remain stable or improve, while the other 50 percent will progress to dementia in three to five years.
-For about five to ten percent of people, the root of dementia is a potentially reversible cause—such as depression, thyroid disorders, Vitamin B12 deficiency or polypharmacy (multiple medications).
+For up to 10% of people, dementia has a potentially reversible cause, such as depression, thyroid disorders, vitamin B12 deficiency, or polypharmacy (multiple medications).
+Half of patients with mild cognitive impairment (MCI), a pre-dementia condition, will remain stable or improve, while the other 50% will progress to dementia in three to five years.

-When a patient and their caregiver are armed with an accurate diagnosis, they can better prepare for the long road ahead—making decisions about care planning, ensuring a living will is in place and preparing financially.
+Armed with an accurate diagnosis, patients and their caregivers can better prepare for the long road ahead—making decisions about care planning, ensuring a living will is in place, and reviewing finances.

 Patients can also exercise, eat a healthy diet, and take DHA omega-3 fatty acids, which are all dementia prevention strategies with strong evidence of benefit.
 If they have diabetes, hypertension, or other medical risk factors for Alzheimer’s disease, they can more carefully manage these conditions.
 Moreover, they can volunteer for or donate to research to help us to find new drugs to prevent and treat Alzheimer’s disease—if not for themselves, than for their children, grandchildren, and the 44 million other people currently diagnosed with the disease.